sajtii/ra_cli/README.md

 # Sajti's CLI for RetroAchievements Discord Rich Presence
 A little software which lets you share your RetroAchievements activity with your friends on Discord.

-Another implementation of my previous project ([Sajti's RA Presence](https://github.com/sajtii/SRAP)), fully integrated into a CLI.
-In my opinion, this one is much better, and I think I have improved a lot while making it.

 ## Requirements
 - Python3
 - ```pip install -r requirements.txt```